wadmiraal/drupal-run-tests/README.md

 ### `--class`

 Which test class to run.
 Can only give a single class (this is a limitation of Drupal's test script).
+If using Drupal 8, don't forget this requires the complete namespace, and that you must double-escape backslashes.
+For example: `--class 'Drupal\\Tests\\node\\Kernel\\Views\\RevisionCreateTimestampTest'`

 ### `--group`